clue/clue.engineering/www/_posts/2018-11-07 introducing-reactphp-soap.md

 > Simple, async [SOAP](https://en.wikipedia.org/wiki/SOAP) web service client library, built on top of [ReactPHP](https://reactphp.org/).

 To answer the first thing you may be wondering: *Yes, it is 2018* and indeed, this project has been used in production in a number of projects for a few of years already.
-So I guess it's about time to write an introductory blog post about this project, how SOAP requests can be used and why I think @ReactPHP's design makes it a perfect fit.
+So I guess it's about time to write an introductory blog post about this project, how SOAP requests can be used and why I think ReactPHP's design makes it a perfect fit.
 Warning, terrible puns ahead.

 ## SOAP shouldn't make you feel dirty